 A crucial responsibility for many Medical Affairs leaders, marketing and promotions are important factors in product acceptance and the company’s reputation.

-Endorsements secured from industry leaders, assessments of market potential, or presentations to industry leaders on the product’s purpose should all be described in detail, including any revenue generated from these efforts.
+Endorsements secured from industry leaders, assessments of market potential, justifications for data development, or presentations to industry leaders on the product’s purpose should all be described in detail, including revenue results.

 A strong Medical Affairs leadership resume must demonstrate your ability to balance the demands of both business and clinical interests.